Russian missiles pound power plants in central and western Ukraine | Headlines

 Though the core of the energy system comes from nuclear power, that lost capacity serves a balancing function in the grid and its loss could be a big problem when consumption rises later this year, officials say.
 Rolling blackouts have been introduced in several regions, but the full impact of the attacks has not been felt as consumption, which peaks in winter and the height of summer, is low because of mild weather.

 There were no planned blackouts for now in Lviv region, but the governor urged residents to economise on electricity use, especially during the evening hours of peak consumption.
+He said the two critical energy infrastructure objects in Stryi and Chervonohrad districts were damaged in Saturday's attack.
 Zelenskiy called for more air defence supplies, faster deliveries and decisive actions from Kyiv's allies.

 The United States approved a major aid package for Ukraine this week, overcoming a congressional deadlock that dragged on for six months as Kyiv's weapon stocks became depleted.
 The Pentagon said on Friday it would buy $6 billion worth of new weapons for Ukraine including interceptors for the Patriot air defence system.